dvrpc/tp-updater/README.md

 # tp-updater

-Frontend, located at <http://linux4.dvrpc.org/tp-updater/>, for Tracking Progress Updates API.
-See API repo for additional details: <https://github.com/dvrpc/tp-updates>.
+App, to be located at <https://cloud.dvrpc.org/tp-updater/>, for noting if Tracking Progress indicators have been recently updated.